census-instrumentation/opencensus-go/README.md

     tsb.UpsertString(key2, "bar value")
     tagsSet := tsb.Build()

-The methods on builders can be chained and the following is a shorter version of achieving the same:
+The methods on builders can be chained.

-    tagsSet := NewTagSetBuilder().InsertString(key1, "foo value").
-                                  UpdateString(key1, "foo value2").
-                                  UpsertString(key2, "bar value").
-                                  Build()

 To create a new tagsSet from an existing tag set oldTagSet: